 Surviving family members can file wrongful death actions when another person’s actions caused their loved one to die.
 Some of the more common unexpected deaths result from:

-Lawyers in Blair County could gather evidence, such as police reports, witness statements, and medical records to prove that the defendant was legally responsible for the injuries that caused the death.
+Proactive wrongful death attorneys in Blair County could gather evidence, such as police reports, witness statements, and medical records, to prove that the defendant was legally responsible for the injuries that caused the death.

 Wrongful death actions are designed to compensate the spouse, children, or parents of the deceased for their own losses arising from the death of their loved one.
 Local lawyers understand that families relied on the deceased for companionship and financial stability.
 Therefore, compassionate attorneys work hard to ensure the surviving family members are fully and completely compensated for their losses.

 However, survivors may not bring a civil action if the deceased obtained damages for the same losses during his/her lifetime.

 Similarly, a survival action accounts for the decedent’s own damages, such as conscious pain and suffering prior to death, which claims “survive” the decedent.

 In survival and wrongful death actions, we pursue damages for the survivor’s loss of tutelage, services, and support from the loved one, medical bills, funeral expenses and costs of estate administration, the decedent’s lost wages, and non-economic damages for the decedent’s pain and suffering.

 In limited circumstances, punitive damages are also available in instances of egregious conduct on the part of the defendant, such as drunk driving or other reckless behavior.

 The statute of limitations for filing a wrongful death action is generally two years.
 Due to this short filing deadline, it is imperative that the surviving family of the deceased speak with an accomplished wrongful death lawyer in Blair County right away.